Blog · By The Packaging Vista Team · June 20, 2026

 - Soft-touch – velvety to the hand; the go-to for a premium, luxury feel.

 Lamination is usually the foundation, and the accent finishes below go on top of it.
+It also adds durability, helping the box resist scuffs and fingerprints during shipping and handling.

 Spot UV